Bonawe Historic Iron Furnace

 Why visit Bonawe Historic Iron Furnace?

-It is perched on the side of the breathtaking Loch Etive and in the beautiful village of Taynuilt.
-There is a woodland next to it (now a nature reserve) which has several walking routes to try in it, and this woodland once fuelled the iron works with local oak wood.
-The iron works were set up in 1753 and continued right up to the 1870s, producing pig iron and cannonballs.
-It is an interesting site to explore with several outside interpretation panels to learn more about the site from.
-There are the remains of buildings and indications of how water supplied the iron works from the local river.
-A must-visit, lesser-known site to learn about something a bit different whilst visiting Argyll.
+Perched on the banks of the breathtaking Loch Etive, in the beautiful village of Taynuilt, next to a nature reserve, you will find Bonawe Iron Furnace.
+The woodland, with many lovely walks, once fuelled the ironworks with local oak.
+The ironworks were established in 1753 and continued until the 1870s, producing pig iron and cannonballs.
+It is an interesting site to explore, with several outdoor interpretive panels to learn more about the site.
+There are the remains of buildings and indications of how water supplied the iron works from the local river—a must-visit, lesser-known site to learn about something a bit different whilst visiting Argyll.

 Image credit: Kelpie Media